Call Mon-Sun:

 Signs of Remeron addiction and dependence can include:

-Is Remeron Addiction Possible Even When Not Prescribed?
+Is Remeron Addiction and Dependence Possible Even Though Prescribed?

 Adverse Interactions When Combining Remeron and Other Substances

-Drug interactions including additive effects can occur by combining Remeron with any serotonergic drugs including alcohol.
+Drug interactions including additive effects can occur by combining Remeron with any additional serotonergic herbs, drugs or alcohol.
 This caution also to applies to drugs that enhance or inhibit drug metabolism.
-The drug label warns that drug-drug interactions are a largely untested area of pharmacology, so one needs to be alert to possible adverse reactions.1
+The drug label warns that drug-drug interactions are a largely untested area of pharmacology, so one needs to be alert to possible adverse reactions.1,2

 Is Remeron an SSRI?

-No, Remeron is not classified as an SSRI, though the effects are similar to SSRIs.
-It is a “non-SSRI”, one of a vast number of “new generation” antidepressant drugs that have come on the market since SSRIs.
-Remeron is a NASSA drug, an acronym that stands for Noradrenaline And “Specific” Serotonin receptor Antidepressant.
+No. Remeron is classified as an “atypical tetracyclic”, although the effects are similar to SSRIs.
+Remeron is sometimes referred to as a NASSA drug, an impressive acronym that stands for Noradrenaline And “Specific” Serotonin receptor Antidepressant.

 In addition to the SSRIs, SNRIs, and “classic” TCAs and MAOs, there are now NASSAs, SARIs, NeRIs, MASSAs, NRIs, NDRIs, SNDRIs, SMIs, SMSs, and many additional types of new generation antidepressant drugs (NGAs).
-This ever-expanding arsenal of antidepressant drugs aims to manipulate various combinations of neurochemicals that are naturally created by, and found in the human body.4,5,13
+This ever-expanding arsenal of antidepressant drugs is thought to manipulate various combinations and functions of a range of our natural neurochemicals — though there is a concerning lack of understanding that predicts how they do this.4,5,13,16

 What is Remeron Prescribed for?